ba-st/Buoy/docs/Comparison.md

 This package include classes for comparing objects and generating hash.
 These classes can be use to define `=` or `hash`.

 ## `ExclusiveLogicalOr`
-It builds logical or of all arguments.
+It builds an exclusive or with all arguments.
 There are three ways of using it:
 - `ofAll:` : it execute a `bitXor:` of each element.
 It will fail if the collection is empty.
 - `ofHashesOfAll::` : it execute a hash and then `bitXor:` of each element.
 It will fail if the collection is empty.
 - `collecting: aBlock ofAll: anObjectCollection` : it collects the `aBlock:` of all elements and then execute a `bitor:` of each element.
 It will fail if the collection is empty.